Tips For Working In The Attic And Sealing Air Leaks

 Above All — Be Safe

 Take precautions to avoid a dangerous working environment in the attic.
 During hot weather start working early, as attics heat up as the day moves on.
 Drink plenty of water and use an OSHA-approved particulate respirator or double-strap dust mask to prevent inhalation of hazardous substances.
 Also remember to watch your step.
-Walk on joists or truss chords, not exposed ceiling drywall or insulation.
+Walk on joists or trusses, not exposed ceiling drywall or insulation.
 In addition, watch out for sharp nails sticking through the roof deck!

 Plug the Big Holes First